 - 1.1 Glasgow Caledonian University is committed to provide a positive and effective learning and working environment based around positive and effective working relationships so that members of staff have a better experience to enable them to deliver a better student experience. - 1.2 However it is recognised that from time to time situations arise where members of staff have concerns regarding their work, working environment, relationships with colleagues or behaviour of others towards them, including harassment, discrimination and victimisation. - 1.3 This Policy aims to ensure that all members of staff have an opportunity to raise concerns using a process which resolves issues confidentially, quickly, fairly, with respect and with an emphasis on informal, open communication and local resolution through the line management structure to promote positive working relations while observing the spirit of promoting equality and valuing diversity.
-To support the application of this policy the University will maintain a pool of trained Harassment Advisers to help staff by providing advice and support in harassment cases. - 1.4 This Policy applies to all staff of Glasgow Caledonian University, whether in full-time or parttime employment, and whether on permanent or fixed-term contracts and does not cover formal collective disputes, complaints from or against students/ members of the public or applicants to the University, or public disclosure interest, ("whistleblowing") there are separate policies that cover those topics.
+To support the application of this policy the University will maintain a pool of trained Harassment Contacts to help staff by listening to concerns and then outlining different options, including provision of information and signposting to other resources and services. - 1.4 This Policy applies to all staff of Glasgow Caledonian University, whether in full-time or part-time employment, and whether on permanent or fixed-term contracts and does not cover formal collective disputes, complaints from or against students/ members of the public or applicants to the University, or public disclosure interest, ("whistleblowing") there are separate policies that cover those topics. - The guidance associated with this policy includes the definitions, roles and responsibilities and support.